 - Home Occupation Permits.
 If you're operating your business out of your home, you may be required to get a Home Occupation Permit.
-For most online merchants, this isn't much of an issue, but if you're making your products out of your home (as many Etsy merchants do), you might need this permit.
+For most online merchants, this isn't an issue, but if you're making your products out of your home (as many Etsy merchants do), you might need this permit.
 Check with your city's local SBA or city hall to see the local requirements.

 Is it safe to sell on Etsy without a business license?

 As long as you're not operating your Etsy store as a legitimate business and aren't making profits, you don't have to worry about getting a business license.
 In other words, hobbyists, crafters, and other casual Etsy users (which comprise most of their sellers) don't need a business license.

-Even if you're operating your Etsy business for profit, you can elect to have the 'for-profit presumption' made after 5 years of operations.
-What this means is that you can operate your business without the IRS deciding whether your business is for-profit or not by filing form 5213 with the IRS.
-If your business is profitable 3 out of those 5 years, your business will be ruled for-profit and you'll be required to pay back taxes on your income for that period.
+Even if you're operating your Etsy business for profit, you can elect to have the “for-profit presumption” made after 5 years of business operations rather than immediately.
+What this means is that you can operate your business for the first 5 years without the IRS deciding whether your business is for-profit or not by filing form 5213 with the IRS.
+If your business is profitable 3 out of those 5 years, your business will be ruled for-profit, and you'll be required to pay back taxes on your income for that period.